Calen Addison: Professional

 After a lone season with the Sharks, Addison was not tendered a qualifying offer and left as an unrestricted free agent.
 After going un-signed over the summer, Addison accepted an invitation to attend the Ottawa Senators training camp for the 2024–25 season on a professional tryout (PTO) on September 6, 2024.
 After being released from his PTO, Addison joined the AHL Henderson Silver Knights on a one-year contract on October 24.
 Addison as a fixture on the Silver Knights blueline, tallied 3 goals and 30 assists for a team leading 33 points through 49 appearances.
 On March 8, 2025, Addison was traded by Henderson to the Springfield Thunderbirds in exchange for future considerations.

-As a free agent, Addison secured a NHL contract for the season, signing a one-year, two-way contract with the New Jersey Devils on July 1, 2025.
+As a free agent, Addison secured an NHL contract for the season, signing a one-year, two-way contract with the New Jersey Devils on July 1, 2025.
+For the duration of his tenure with the Devils, Addison played exclusively with AHL affiliate the Utica Comets, posting 31 points through 65 regular season games.

+Addison left the Devils at the conclusion of his contract and signed his first deal abroad in agreeing to a one-year deal with Chinese club, Shanghai Dragons of the KHL, on August 12, 2026.

 International play

 Addison has represented Canada at the international level since 2017.
 He first joined Team Canada for the 2016 World U-17 Hockey Challenge, where he won a silver medal.
 Following this, he competed at the 2017 Ivan Hlinka Memorial Tournament where he tallied two goals and six points to win a gold medal.

 Addison did not return to Team Canada until he was selected for the 2020 World Junior Ice Hockey Championships.
 He led the tournament in assists for defencemen (8) and won a gold medal.